mattsoulanille/minecraft_bigreactor_control/README.md

 - Will display reactor data to all attached monitors of correct dimensions.
 	- For multiple monitors, the first monitor (often last plugged in) is the overall status monitor.
 - For multiple monitors, the first monitor (often last plugged in) is the overall status monitor.
-- A new cruise mode from mechaet, ONLINE will be "blue" when active, to keep your actively cooled reactors running smoothly.

 GUI Usage
 ----------------------------
 - Right-clicking between "< * >" of the last row of a monitor alternates the device selection between Reactor, Turbine, and Status output.
 	- Right-clicking "<" and ">" switches between connected devices, starting with the currently selected type, but not limited to them.
 - The other "<" and ">" buttons, when right-clicked with the mouse, will decrease and increase, respectively, the values assigned to the monitor:
-	- "Rod (%)" will lower/raise the Reactor Control Rods for that Reactor
+	- "Target °C" will lower/raise the Reactor Target Temperature for that Reactor
 	- "mB/t" will lower/raise the Turbine Flow Rate maximum for that Turbine
 	- "RPM" will lower/raise the target Turbine RPM for that Turbine
 - Right-clicking between the "<" and ">" (not on them) will disable auto-adjust of that value for attached device.